Citeck/ecos-gateway/README.md

 ./mvnw spring-boot:run
 ```

-If your IDE supports starting Spring Boot applications directly, then you can easily run the class 'ru.citeck.ecos.GatewayApp' without additional setup.
+If your IDE supports starting Spring Boot applications directly, then you can easily run the class 'ru.citeck.ecos.gateway.GatewayApp' without additional setup.

 ### Building for production